 Legal documents often span 10-50 pages.
 Batch scan the entire contract in one session.
 Page numbers ensure correct order.
 One PDF for the complete agreement.

-Students digitizing study materials can scan entire chapters quickly.
-Use Book Mode for two pages per capture, doubling speed.
+Students digitizing study materials can scan entire chapters in one batch.
+Auto-capture detects each new page so you flip through and the app does the work.
 A 30-page chapter takes minutes, not an hour.

 Monthly expense reports with dozens of receipts?
 Scan all receipts in one batch.
 Each receipt becomes a page in a single expense PDF.
 Accounting simplified.